-ANSWER: Defendant objects to this paragraph as purely argument.
-Accordingly, Defendant Mohammed makes no answer thereto.
+ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, and prejudicial.
+Without waiver, this paragraph contains no factual allegations and, consequently, Defendant Mohammed makes no answer thereto.

-12. For example, the Chief Justice of Illinois' Court of Claims has written that "many individuals were wrongfully convicted as a result of one of the most staggering cases of police corruption in the history of the City of Chicago," explaining that "Watts and his team of police officers ran what can only be described as a criminal enterprise right out of the movie 'Training Day.'"
+12. For example, the Chief Justice of Illinois' Court of Claims has written that "many individuals were wrongly convicted," explaining that "Watts and his team of police officers ran what can only be described as a criminal enterprise right out of the movie 'Training Day.'"